vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_commands_code.md

 nav_order: 21
 ---

 We will begin by writing our FrameData struct, on the vk_engine.h header.
-This will hold the structures and commands we will need to draw a given frame, and that we will be double-buffering.
+This will hold the structures and commands we will need to draw a given frame, as we will be double-buffering, with the GPU running some commands while we write into others.
 ```cpp
 struct FrameData {